 The Treatment of Mucous Cysts.
 As we have already said, mucous cysts are usually painless and harmless, so in most cases they don’t require any treatment.
 But, if you have a couple of these whitish bumps inside your lip or inside your mouth, you will need an adequate treatment.

 The Treatment of Contact Allergy.
-In order to treat contact allergy that may be the cause of white bumps, you should use antihistamines and steroids.
+In order to treat contact allergy that may be the cause of white bumps, you should use antihistamines.
 It is also important to avoid any contact with allergens.

 The Treatment of Fibroma.
 If white bumps in your oral cavity are caused by fibroma, then you will need to remove it surgically.